 - Jesus dies crying out with the cry of the poor (Lk 23, 46).

 • This long list indicates everything which follows.
-For Jesus prayer is intimately linked to life, to concrete facts, to the decisions which he had to take.
-In order to be able to be faithful to the project of the Father, he sought to remain alone with Him.
+For Jesus, prayer is intimately linked to life, to concrete facts, and to the decisions which He had to take.
+In order to be able to be faithful to the project of the Father, He sought to remain alone with Him.
 He listened to Him.
-In difficult and decisive moments in his life, Jesus recited Psalms.
-Just as any devout Jew, he knew them by heart.
-The recitation of the Psalms did not take away his creativity.
-Rather, Jesus himself created a Psalm which he transmitted to us: the Our Father.
+In difficult and decisive moments in His life, Jesus recited Psalms.
+Just as any devout Jew, He knew them by heart.
+The recitation of the Psalms did not take away His creativity.
+Rather, Jesus Himself created a Psalm which He transmitted to us: the Our Father.
 His life is a permanent prayer: “I always seek the will of the one who sent me!”
-(Jn 5, 19.30) To him is applied what the Psalm says: “I am prayer!”
+(Jn 5, 19.30) The Psalm applies to Him when it says: “I am prayer!”
 (Ps 109, 4)

 4) Personal questions

-• There are people who say that they do not know how to pray, but they speak with God the whole day!
-Do you know any such persons?
-Tell us.
-There are many ways in which today people express their devotion and pray.
-Which are they?
+• There are people who say that they do not know how to pray, but they speak with God the whole day.
+Do you know such a person?
+There are many ways which people express their devotion and pray today.
+What are they?

 • What do these two parables teach us on prayer?
 What do they teach me regarding the way of seeing life and persons?